 The present section of the LLP Guide provides general information on dissemination and exploitation of results; and specific guidelines for project coordinators wishing to apply for support for these purposes under the sectoral programmes and the Key Activities 2 for Languages and 3 for ICT.
 They should be used in conjunction with advice relating to the specific action concerned.

-Information for applications under the experimental Key Activity 4 for 'Dissemination and Exploitation of Results' is provided in the Key Activity 4 section.
+Information for applications under the Key Activity 4 'Dissemination and Exploitation of Results' is provided in the Key Activity 4 section of the Part IIa and IIb of this Guide.